 And just as with the Suez and Panama canals, the country or countries who design and build the Bering Strait tunnel will be the ones who control its traffic, cargos and travelers.
 This adds a strategic consideration which cannot be overlooked.

 As one of the greatest civil engineering projects in history, this Interhemispheric North America-Eurasia railroad could also usher in a new era of American and Russian cooperation.
-The moment at which American and Russian workers drive in the final spike will be as significant to the world as that World War II moment 68 years ago when our armies linked up across the river Elba in Germany to end a war.
+The moment at which American and Russian workers drive in the final spike will be as significant to the world as that World War II moment almost 80 years ago when our armies linked up across the river Elba in Germany to end a war.

 Russia's military intervention in Ukraine, which began in February 2022, put a stop to development plans for the construction of the US-Russia railroad.
 But since hostilities will cease sooner or later, perhaps the future situation in the world will be even more conducive to the advancement of our railway project.

 Assuming that the outcome of hostilities in Ukraine will most certainly lead to the defeat of the aggressor, it is clear that the new Russian government will be interested in creating a quick and deep business relationship with the United States.
 A necessary project for new cooperation may be the decision to connect the coasts of our countries with a railway and a tunnel.

 In another case of the end of the war, which is often pictorially suggested by supporters of the division of Russia into several smaller states, we may find ourselves in a situation where the Far East and Siberia will no longer belong to Russia.
 In this case, the US will connect its railroad with independent states, such as Chukotka, the Magadan Republic, the Far Eastern Russian Republic and others.